 Arthritis

 Arthritis is a term generally used to describe the wear and tear of joint tissues over time, leading bones to rub directly against each other and causing both pain and mobility issues.
 Though treatable (to an extent) through medication and physical therapy, arthritis also puts you at risk of accidental falls and further injuries.
-Consequently, in addition to those treatments just mentioned, fall detection solutions are a good investment.
+Consequently, in addition to those treatments just mentioned, fall detection alarms are a good investment.
 Whether you decide to age in place or enter a senior living facility, these solutions can be used to automatically detect falls, and instantly alert caregivers.
 Furthermore, devices like our eazense establish these protections without using cameras –– which enhances your safety while maintaining your independence and security.

 Diabetes